Healthcare Marketing: 3 Tips For Creating Tactically Sound Email Campaigns

 If you observe the subject line, we have used ‘8 Mins’ to show our consideration for the reader’s lack of time.
-It is an honest subject line,which helped us achieve a good open rate (23%).
+It is an honest subject line, which helped us achieve a good open rate (23%).
 By using words like “Watch” and “Interview” in the CTA, we tried to create a favorable impression in the minds of readers, as most people will prefer “watching interviews” over reading long paras of information.

-2. Timing your email campaigns to perfection
+2. Timing your email marketing campaigns to perfection

 Randomness can kill your email campaigns, and because you are targeting HCPs, you have to be even more precise with your timing.
 Timing plays an extremely important role in email marketing for pharma.

-Timing plays an important role for promotional emails too (the ones that you send to inform HCPs regarding the upcoming medical conferences, health days, webinars, etc).
+Timing plays an important role in promotional emails too (the ones that you send to inform HCPs regarding the upcoming medical conferences, health days, webinars, etc).
 Ideally, you should send the first email a week before the event, followed by a reminder (a couple of hours before the event).
 Two days after the event, you can send an email sharing the highlights of the same.